Everything You Need to Know about Saturday’s GOP Debate

-After refusing to participate in the last Fox News debate, Donald Trump will be back at center stage, flanked by Ted Cruz, Marco Rubio, Ben Carson, Jeb Bush, Chris Christie, and John Kasich.
-This is the first debate not to feature an undercard round, after a number of candidates—Rand Paul, Mike Huckabee, Rick Santorum—suspended their campaigns after poor showings in Iowa.
-It’s also the last chance for candidates to make their case to New Hampshirites before the state’s influential primary on Tuesday.
+All six remaining candidates will participate: Donald Trump, Ted Cruz, Marco Rubio, Jeb Bush, Ben Carson, and John Kasich.
+Trump currently leads the field in South Carolina, where he is 17 percentage points ahead of Ted Cruz, and is coming off a strong win in New Hampshire.

-Notably exempt from Saturday’s lineup is Carly Fiorina, who has spent the last few days unsuccessfully lobbying ABC and the Republican National Committee for inclusion.
-Many candidates and Republican figures have been supporting her effort, including Mitt Romney, who noted on Twitter that Fiorina won more votes in the Iowa caucuses than both Christie and Kasich.
-Also absent from the stage, but less noticeably, is Jim Gilmore, who really doesn’t want you to forget he’s running.
+The debate will take place at Greenville’s Peace Center.
+The state’s primary, the “first-in-the-South” contest with a history of dirty tricks, follows a week later on February 20.
+You can expect to hear the candidates reaching out to key Republican voting blocs in the state, including evangelicals, affluent moderates in the low country, and veterans.
+Trump and Cruz in particular are duking it out for that sweet evangelical vote.

-Here’s what the New Republic writers have posted about the top candidates since Iowa:
+Here’s what New Republic writers have posted about the leading candidates since the last debate:

 Donald Trump